Qu1nel/TicTacToe/README.md

 cd TicTacToe/
 ```

-If you have the `make` programme installed, you can immediately create, activate the virtual environment and run the game with the command:
+If you have the `make` installed, you can immediately create, activate the virtual environment and run the game with the command:

 ```bash
 make init